Moodyw03/docecho/README.md

 ### Credit System

-- Each user starts with a limited number of credits
+- Each user starts with 5 free credits
 - Converting a PDF to audio costs 1 credit
 - Adding audio output costs an additional 1 credit
 - Users can purchase more credits through the pricing page